gaehlerm/SoftwareEngineering/README.md

     reply_not_found(request, error)
     close_database(location)
 ```

+Undoubtadly, this code is bad.
+It is very hard to read this code.
+There is too much code without any structure.

 The authors of this book formated the code a little and ended up with something like this: